mlabbe/qtcdbg/README.md

  - **I ran qtcdbg on two projects and they both show up in the file bar in QtCreator.
 What is happening?**  Qtcdbg launches qtcreator with `-lastsession` in order to maintain breakpoints and open files across launches.
 If you find this disagreeable, use QtCreator's session manager to create a new, named session, and then relaunch qtcdbg.
  - **Where are the generated project files?** qtcdbg deletes them after running QtCreator.
 If you want to generate them and keep them around, use `qtcdbg launch --no-run`.
  - **Why does my hardware accelerated window not come up when debugging?**  Set `run_in_terminal = false` in the toml file.
+ - **I am using the new compile commands override, but it doesn't seem to be working.** Check `preferences->C++->clangd` to ensure "Use clangd" is set.
+The path to the executable should be a shell script under a temp directory.

 ### Future Features ###

  - Support cleaning builds inside QtCreator

+### Override compile_commands.json ###

+One of the things that has always been a problem is that QtCreator attempts to parse the codebase, imposing its own warnings and defines.
+It’s very hard to silence and is incongruous with the usual build settings in the project when using the primary text editor.

+QtCreator uses clangd on the backend, generating a `compile_commands.json` in a hidden directory.
+By overriding that `compile_commands.json` with a real, pre-existing one for the project, the error messages are on par with any LSP editor.

+A `compile_commands.json` file can be produced with numerous tools, including `ninja -t compdb`.